AhmadMajid/omakub-foss/DEBIAN-COMPATIBILITY.md

 - Advanced GNOME customizations
 - Some third-party applications

-### **Known Issues:**
+### **Known Minor Differences:**
 - Some Ubuntu-specific apps unavailable (handled gracefully)
-- Snap integration not included by default## 🚀 Recommendation
+- Snap integration not included by default

-**For Debian users**: Both the **terminal and desktop experiences are excellent** and nearly identical to Ubuntu.
-You get the full Omakub FOSS experience with proper GNOME extensions, theming, and customization.

-**Best for**: Any developer or desktop user who wants the complete Omakub FOSS experience on Debian stable.
+## 🚀 Bottom Line

+**Universal Experience**: Both Ubuntu and Debian users get the **complete Omakub FOSS experience** with identical functionality.
+The installer is smart enough to use the optimal installation method for each OS while maintaining feature parity.

+**Perfect for**:
+- **Ubuntu users** - Get the full experience with Ubuntu-optimized components
+- **Debian users** - Get the full experience with Debian-compatible alternatives
+- **Anyone** - Who wants a privacy-focused, minimal development setup that "just works"

+The OS detection is seamless and invisible to the user - you simply get the best possible experience for your system.